Utah Administrative Code

 (1) The review is necessary to ensure that nonresident applicants' training satisfies Utah's course and curriculum standards.

-(3) Differentiated fees shall be set consistent with the time and resources required to adequately review all applicants for educator licenses.
+E. Differentiated fees may be set consistent with the time and resources required to adequately review all applicants for educator licenses.

 professional competency, educator licensing